daczarne/codestackr_css_tutorial/05_css_flexbox/README.md

 ![](img/flex-end.png)

 To modify how items are aligned about the cross-axis, we use the `align-items` property.
 By default this property is set to `stretch`.
-This is why, even thou we set `min-height` property in all of them, they all stretch out as much as their parent container allows them to do.
+This is why, even though we set `min-height` property in all of them, they all stretch out as much as their parent container allows them to do.
 If we change to `align-items: flex-start;` the child elements will start from the top and stop stretching when they reach their respective `min-height`.

 ``` css
 .flexbox-container {